mozilla/chromeless/README.md

     (win32) C:\xxx\chromeless> chromeless examples\webgl package
     (osx)   $ ./chromeless examples/webgl package

 This will output a zip file.
 You can then use the built in XULRunner to install the ZIP file as a XULRunner application in your computer.
 There is a convenience script to install chromeless.zip in the local computer.
+In Mac OSX, look for the application under Applications/Mozilla/Chromeless.
+With Linux under /usr/lib/mozilla/chromeless and in Windows in C:\Program Files\Mozilla\Chromeless.
+If you want to change the vendor name, you should edit the ./template application.ini file.

     ./xulapp-install